stellar/soroban-examples/multisig_1_of_n_account/README.md

       --secret-key 0000000000000000000000000000000000000000000000000000000000000001 \
       --signature-expiration-ledger 2296800 \
   | stellar tx simulate \
-  | stellar tx sign --sign-with-key me \
+  | stellar tx sign --sign-with-key feepayer \
   | stellar tx send
 ```

-Note: The 'me' key is signing the transaction to pay the fee, and the admin
+Note: The 'feepayer' key is signing the transaction to pay the fee, and the
-signature produced by the `sign-auth-ed25519` plugin is what is authorizing the
+admin signature produced by the `sign-auth-ed25519` plugin is what is
-mint.
+authorizing the mint.
 The issuer key is not involved in the mint at all.

 ### View Balance

+Verify that the mint did take place by viewing the balance of the recipient.

 ```
 stellar contract invoke --id asset -- \